Selfless reduced free products and graph products of $\mathrm{C}^\ast$-algebras

-Inspired by Ozawa's work \cite{Ozawa25}, we develop a new approach to obtain selflessness for certain natural classes of abstract \Cs-algebras.
-The main result of the present work shows that reduced free products of \Cs-probability spaces are selfless if they satisfy the Avitzour condition.
+Inspired by Ozawa's work on \Cs-probability spaces arising as reduced group \Cs-algebras \cite{Ozawa25}, we develop a new approach to obtain complete selflessness for certain natural classes of abstract \Cs-algebras.
+The main result of the present work shows that reduced free products of \Cs-probability spaces are completely selfless if they satisfy the Avitzour condition.
 We stress that we do not assume the rapid decay property, and thus obtain a full-fledged generalisation of Theorem B in \cite{HayesElayavalliRobert25}.
 However, we remark that the rapid decay property remains relevant in the overarching picture.
 In fact, in certain cases (see \cite[Theorem C]{HayesElayavalliRobert25}) it allows one to obtain selfless reduced free products without using the Avitzour condition.

 In the following results, if $\rho$ is a state on a \Cs-algebra $A$, we denote by $A^\rho$ its centralizer.

 \begin{introtheorem}[{see Theorem \ref{Selflessness2}}] Let $(A, \omega_{A})$ and $(B, \omega_{B})$ be unital \Cs-algebras equipped with GNS-faithful states $\omega_{A}$ and $\omega_{B}$, respectively.
 Assume that there exist unitaries